My story may not interest our grandchildren until I am long gone. So I’ll try to write it down now.

 Amy got a Shetland pony one year.
 We all thought it was ours, too, because everybody (little person) got to ride it.
 Then Dad started buying horses – Quarter horses, registered quarter horses.
 He built/designed a barn for the horses.
 Read Barn; Played in the Hay and Had a Great Time.
 Suddenly the pasture around the house was full of horses.

 Dad built a swimming pool, a real cement pond, in our back yard.
 Amy and I spend a

 One of our best Christmas gifts was a trampoline.
 I’m sure my sister heard Santa that night.

 Television – Some History for the Grandchildren

 We watched the horrors of the Vietnam War one minute; and cartoons, comedy, or The Wizard of Oz the next minute.
 The TV was always turned on.
 Home computers did not exist or hand-held calculaters, for that matter.

 The shows we watched were often in color.
 The TV remote did not exist until we older.
 The cartoons were often Popeye the Sailor Man, Wylie Coyote, and many more I can’t seem to remember.
 Wrestling (which I believe was fake) was a big hit.
 Dad spent a lot of time watching (American) football, professional boxing, and the news.
 I don’t remember Mom watching TV that much.

 Family – Memories from when I was a Grandchild

-Holidays were for family.
+Family holidays to remember were Easter, the 4th of July, Halloween, Thanksgiving, and Christmas.
+Our holidays usually centered around our family and the church.
 See People With “Disabilities” – They Are Absolutely Amazing to learn a little about my extended family.

 4th of July